 Eligibility of the investor’s family to apply

 The applicant’s spouse and any financially dependent minors (i.e. children below the age of 18) also have the right to apply for a Cypriot passport.
-The option is also available to any dependent children up to the age of 28 provided they are students in the process of obtaining their 1st degree.
+The option is also available to any dependent children up to the age of 28 provided they are students in the process of obtaining their 1st degree and they are not married to another person.
 All the descendants of the persons who have obtained citizenship, may also be regarded as Cypriot and EU citizens.

 The applicant must satisfy all of the conditions listed in section (A) below and meet at least one of the investment options set out in section (B):